Skip Navigation

 Life History

 Copperheads, like all reptiles, are ectothermic (cold-blooded).
 However, this does not imply that their body temperatures must match ambient temperatures.
-Rather, copperheads thermoregulate behaviorally, carefully choosing habitats with a range of thermal conditions and adjusting their positions within those habitats so they can raise and lower their body temperatures as needed.
+Rather, copperheads thermoregulate behaviorally, carefully choosing habitats with a range of thermal conditions and adjusting their positions within those habitats so they can raise and lower their body temperatures, as needed.
 Consequently, many aspects of copperhead habitat selection and behavior are driven by thermal needs.
-During the course of a season, copperheads may make repeated visits to preferred basking areas.
+During a season, copperheads may make repeated visits to preferred basking areas.
 These are usually sunny clearings, canopy gaps, and forest edges where they can elevate their temperatures and speed up metabolic processes like digestion, ecdysis (shedding), and, in reproductive females, gestation.

 Zoom in Figure 7.